 You (the employer), want to ensure two things:

-Firstly, that your dispute is resolved according to the laws of the place you are in – your laws.
+First, that your dispute is resolved according to the laws of the place you are in.
 These will also likely be the laws you have relied upon to guide your drafting of the NDA.

 Secondly, you will want to ensure your dispute is being heard in your town (your jurisdiction) – you don’t want to be travelling far away just to enforce an NDA.

-You can make sure of both of these things by including a choice of law and jurisdiction clause in your NDA.
-This will specify that should any dispute arise between you and your employee, it will be heard in accordance with your law, in your town.
+You can make sure of both things by including a choice of law and jurisdiction clause in your NDA.
+This will specify that should any dispute arise between you and your employee, it will be heard following your law, in your town.